medric49/facial_recognition/README.md

 ```shell
    python3 main.py path/to/image.jpg
 ```
-Where **path/to/image.jpg** is the path to the image that we want to test.
+Where **path/to/image.jpg** is the path to the image whose we want to test.

 ## Example